Art-of-WiFi/UniFi-API-client/README.md

 ## UniFi OS Support

-Support for UniFi OS-based controllers has been added as of version 1.1.47.
+Besides the "software-based" UniFi controllers, this class also supports UniFi OS-based controllers starting from version **1.1.47**.

 These devices/services have been verified to work:
 - UniFi Dream Router (UDR)
 - UniFi Dream Machine (UDM)
 - UniFi Dream Machine Pro (UDM PRO)